Edward Short (judge)

+Early life

-He was born in Bristol, England in 1806, the son of John Quirk Short and the grandson of Robert Quirk Short, and came to Canada with his family.
-He studied law in Trois-Rivières and was called to the Bar of Quebec in 1826.
+He was born in Bristol, England, in 1806.
+He was the son of John Quirk Short, and the grandson of Robert Quirk Short.
+He emigrated to Canada, alongside his family.

+Career

+He studied law in Trois-Rivières, and was called to the Bar of Quebec in 1826.
 He had practices in Montreal, Trois-Rivières and Quebec City, where he was a partner of Thomas Cushing Aylwin.
 He settled in Sherbrooke in 1830.
-In 1839, Short married Ann Brown.
 He was appointed to the Court of the Sessions of the Peace in Saint-François district.

-He was elected to the 4th Parliament of the Province of Canada representing the town of Sherbrooke in 1851.
+He was elected to the 4th Parliament of the Province of Canada, representing the town of Sherbrooke in 1851.
 In November 1852, he was appointed a justice of the Quebec Superior Court, Saint-François district, and became a judge in the Seigneurial Court in 1854.

+Personal life

+In 1839, he married Ann Brown.
 He died in Sherbrooke in 1871.

-Short Street in Sherbrooke was named after him.
+Legacy

+He is the namesake for “Short Street” in Sherbrooke.